Optimal execution and speculation with trade signals: Introduction

 \section{Introduction}

-\blfootnote{P.~Bank and L.~K\"orber are supported by Deutsche Forschungsgemeinschaft through IRTG 2544.
+\blfootnote{P.~Bank and L.~K\"orber acknowledge support by Deutsche Forschungsgemeinschaft through IRTG 2544, P.~Bank also acknowledges support through SFB TRR 388, Projects B03 and B05.
 L.~K\"orber is grateful to the Oxford-Man-Institute of Quantitative Finance for their generous hospitality.
 We are also grateful to participants at the Mathematical Finance Seminar at Imperial College, the German Probability and Statistics Days in Essen, the SIAM Conference on Financial Mathematics and Engineering in Philadelphia and the Women in Mathematical Finance Conference at Rutgers University.} In this paper, we propose a reduced-form model where the evolution of prices is determined by the order flow in the market.
 In our model, changes in the asset's price are caused by market order flow, which is modelled as a pure jump process.
-Thus, we do not require exogenous dynamics for the evolution of the unaffected fundamental price as is generally proposed in standard models including \cite{AlmgrenChriss:2000} and \cite{ObizhaevaWang:2013}.
+Thus, we do not require exogenous dynamics for the evolution of some unaffected fundamental price as is generally proposed in standard models including \cite{AlmgrenChriss:2000} and \cite{ObizhaevaWang:2013}.
 Here, the price impact of a market order depends on the market's liquidity which is given by the difference between the volume of posted limit orders and the volume of market orders and cancellations.
 When this difference is high, i.e., when the market is liquid, the price impact of the next market order is low; and when this difference is low, the price impact is high.
 Our model may be viewed as a permanent price impact model with finite \emph{market depth} similar to that in \cite{HubermanStanzl:04}.
 However, our impact specification depends on liquidity and we do not require an exogenous fundamental price.

 For simplicity, we do not distinguish between the volumes posted on the bid or ask side of the book, a model extension we leave for future research.
 This allows us to specify the \emph{market's tightness} with a constant spread.
 The \emph{market's resilience} is captured by letting the arrival rates of market orders, cancellations and limit orders depend on the liquidity in the market: when the level of liquidity is low, the arrival rate of further market orders is low and the arrival rate of limit orders is high, and vice-versa when liquidity is high, see \cite{CarteaJaimungalWang:19} who provide empirical evidence of this effect based on data from the Nasdaq stock exchange.
 As a consequence, resilience is an endogenous feature in our model as opposed to models such as the one by \cite{ObizhaevaWang:2013} where resilience is an exponential relaxation of price impact towards zero.